 You may want to take out a funeral plan to pay for your funeral in full before you die.
 You could also leave money in your estate from life insurance, so that when the time comes your executor will have the funds made available to pay the funeral costs.
 You can find advice for those wanting some help to pay for a funeral and more information about what sort of help is available from the government with claiming funeral benefits.

-Making a plan now can be a fun activity, or it could be the last act of kindness you do for your loved ones, and it will be appreciated more than ever for taking some of the pressure off during a time of grief and distress.
+Making a plan now can be an activity to make sure you get what you want at your celebration, or it could be the last act of kindness you do for your loved ones.
+And in most cases, it will be appreciated more than ever for taking some of the pressure off during a time of grief and distress.
 At Bequest, we’re here to help you prepare for death in whatever way you feel is appropriate for you.
 You may want to read our article for more advice on preparing for death.
 You could also ensure that you have a life insurance policy and a will in place so that if the worst were to happen, your loved ones’ interests and your own wishes are taken care of. 💛